Max Slater

 Graphs and Higher-Order Autodiff

-Earlier, we could have computed primal values while evaluating \(f\) itself.
-Frameworks like PyTorch and TensorFlow take this approach—evaluating \(f\) both builds the graph (also known as the ‘tape’) and evaluates the forward-pass results.
+Earlier, we could have computed primal values while evaluating $$f$$ itself.
+Frameworks like PyTorch and TensorFlow take this approach—evaluating $$f$$ both builds the graph (also known as the ’tape’) and evaluates the forward-pass results.
 The user may call backward at any point, propagating gradients to all inputs that contributed to the result.

 However, the forward-backward approach can limit the system’s potential performance.
 The forward pass is relatively easy to optimize via parallelizing, vectorizing, and distributing graph traversal.
 The backward pass, on the other hand, is harder to parallelize, as it requires a topological traversal and coordinated gradient accumulation.
 Furthermore, the backward pass lacks some mathematical power.
-While computing a specific derivative is easy, we don’t get back a general representation of \(\nabla f\).
-If we wanted the gradient of the gradient (the Hessian), we’re back to relying on numerical differentiation.
+While computing a specific derivative is easy, we don’t get back a general representation of $$\nabla f$$.
+If we wanted the gradient of the gradient (the Hessian), we’re out of luck.

 Thinking about the gradient as a higher-order function reveals a potentially better approach.
-If we can represent \(f\) as a computational graph, there’s no reason we can’t also represent \(\nabla f\) in the same way.
-In fact, we can simply add nodes to the graph of \(f\) that compute derivatives with respect to each input.
-Because the graph already computes primal values, each node in \(f\) only requires us to add a constant number of nodes in the graph of \(\nabla f\).
+If we can represent $$f$$ as a computational graph, there’s no reason we can’t also represent $$\nabla f$$ in the same way.
+In fact, we can simply add nodes to the graph of $$f$$ that compute derivatives with respect to each input.
+Because the graph already computes primal values, each node in $$f$$ only requires us to add a constant number of nodes in the graph of $$\nabla f$$.
 That means the result is only a constant factor larger than the input—evaluating it requires exactly the same computations as the forward-backward algorithm.

-For example, given the graph of \(f(x) = x^2 + x\), we can produce the following:
+For example, given the graph of $$f(x) = x^2 + x$$, we can produce the following:

-Defining differentiation as a function on computational graphs unifies the forward and backward passes: we get a single graph that computes both \(f\) and \(\nabla f\).
-That means we can work with higher order derivatives by applying the transformation again!
-Even better, distributed training is easier as we no longer have to worry about synchronizing gradient updates across multiple systems.
+Defining differentiation as a function on computational graphs unifies the forward and backward passes: we get a single graph that computes both $$f$$ and $$\nabla f$$.
+That means we can compute higher order derivatives by applying the transformation again!
+Distributed training is easier, too—we don’t have to implicitly synchronize gradient updates across multiple systems.
 JAX implements this approach, enabling its seamless gradient, JIT compilation, and vectorization transforms.
 PyTorch also supports higher-order differentiation via including backward operations in the computational graph, and functorch provides a JAX-like API.

 De-blurring an Image